dalu547/flutter_template/README.md

 ## Folder Structure

-We used Featured based folder structure.
-(Layers data, domain and presentation) inside features.
+We used Featured based folder structure than layer based.

+Feature based -  Layers (Data , domain and presentation) insdie features.
+Layer based   -  Features inside layers.

 **Data:** The data layer serves as a bridge between the domain layer and the presentation layer, supplying data through implementations of data sources, repositories, and models.